nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_uncategorisedData_guidance.md

 ### Hierarchical data involving different clinical areas

-If the hierarchical data contains items from other clinical areas that are not held in an observation resource then these should always be included by referencing them from the header observation related element as a 'has-member' type.
-This will mean that unlike references to other observations references to these data items will be one directional as illustrated in the diagram below.
+If the hierarchical data contains items from other clinical areas that are not held in an observation resource, then these should always be included by referencing them from the header observation related element as a 'has-member' type.
+This will mean that, unlike references to other observations, references to these data items will be one directional as illustrated in the diagram below.

 <a href="images/access_structured/Uncategorised_Structured1.png"><IMG src="images/access_structured/Uncategorised_Structured1.png" alt="Uncategorised structure with items from different clinical areas" style="max-width:100%;max-height:100%;"></a>

-Where an item from a different clinical area that is not in an observation resource but in the native system is the header element.
-Then the provider system **MUST** include them as a child element and create an observation to act as the header with the rubric from the code of the original element in the text field of the codable concept.
+Where an item from a different clinical area that is not in an observation resource but is the header element in the native system, then the provider system **MUST** include them as a child element and create an observation to act as the header with the rubric from the code of the original element in the text field of the codable concept.
 This **MUST** be done in accordance with the [uncategorised observation guidelines] and populate the performer and issued elements in line with who recorded the original data and when it was recorded.

 ## Representing blood pressure readings from GP systems
 Blood pressure is one of the most common observations that is recorded in GP records.
 There are over 70 million blood pressures recorded in general practice every year.
 As this is the case there is a desire to represent the various blood pressure concepts that are recorded in a common format wherever possible.
 In the majority of cases there are two components that compromise a blood pressure reading regardless of the type of reading.
 These are a systolic blood pressure reading and a diastolic blood pressure reading.
 In many cases these are also recorded as a triple with a heading or panel concept.
-The diagram below demonstrates this structure,
+The diagram below demonstrates this structure:

 ### The FHIR vital sign blood pressure profile
-This version GP Connect does not support the 'vital signs' aspect of the FHIR specification.
-However, how we have specified blood pressures are represented is based on the   FHIR vital signs blood pressure profile [http://hl7.org/fhir/STU3/bp.html](http://hl7.org/fhir/STU3/bp.html).
+This version of GP Connect does not support the 'vital signs' aspect of the FHIR specification.
+However, the way we have represented specified blood pressures is based on the FHIR vital signs blood pressure profile [http://hl7.org/fhir/STU3/bp.html](http://hl7.org/fhir/STU3/bp.html).
 The profile uses a loinc 'magic code' to flag certain blood pressures as vital signs.
 We are not currently using this flag in GP Connect as there is currently no consensus in the UK as to what is/isn't a vital sign.
 However, we have done some analysis on how blood pressures are recorded within GP systems in the UK to consider which codes would be appropriate to be sent as a vital-sign.
 Based on this analysis the following codes may in the future be sent as vital signs.
 They are provided here to enable consuming systems to filter using them if it is desired.
 #### Systolic vital signs codes
-Below is the SNOMED binding for systolic codes that represent vital signs in GP systems,
+Below is the SNOMED binding for systolic codes that represent vital signs in GP systems:
 ```
 << 271649006 | Systolic blood pressure (observable entity) |